Ed.D. in Secondary or Middle Grades EducationCOURSES FAQS OVERVIEW KSU CATALOG

 To complete the program, candidates take 15 credit hours in Education and Research Core courses, 36 credit hours in Area 1 Teaching Field Pedagogy and Area 2 Teaching Field Content courses, 6 credit hours in cognate/guided electives, and 9 credit hours in dissertation.
 There is also the opportunity to earn an endorsement while pursuing the Ed.D. degree.
 A list of endorsement options may be found here.

-We offer the following degree options (all programs are hybrid; however, the first 30 hours comprising the Ed.S. portion of the degree are fully online; except for Chemistry Education and Middle Grades Science):
+We offer the following degree options (all programs are hybrid; however, the first 30 hours comprising the Ed.S. portion of the degree are fully online, except for Chemistry Education):

 - Ed.D. in Middle Grades Language Arts or Secondary English